touilleMan/godot-python/README.rst

   with arr.raw_access() as ptr:
       for i in range(10000):
           assert ptr[i] == i # so is this

+Keep in mind great performances comes with great responsabilities: there is no boundary check so you may end up with memory corruption if you don't take care ;-)

 See the `godot-python issue <https://github.com/touilleMan/godot-python/issues/84>`_.